ilya40umov/linux-mint-via-terminal/README.md

 - `snap install intellij-idea-ultimate`- **Intellij IDEA**, possibly the best IDE for developing any app that is JVM-based, there is also a free community edition with less features
 - `snap install bitwarden` - **BitWarden**, an open source password manager done right (at least from the user perspective)

-- `npm install -g tldr` - **TLDR**, a great collection of simplified man pages, first stop for help on any terminal command
+- `pip install --user tldr` - **TLDR**, a great collection of simplified man pages, first stop for help on any terminal command

-Also: jq, ab, powertop, htop, s-tui, direnv, docker-compose, sdkman
+- `pip install --user s-tui` - **S-TUI**, a cli tool that graps cpu freq, utilization and temperature over time

+And even more useful packages: `apt install htop powertop glances jq apache2-utils`

+TODO Add to the list: `docker-compose`, `kubectl`, `sdkman`

 ## Useful Links
 - [Bash shortcuts](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet)